Jingzhi-cyber/jz422-IDS706-Week7-CommmandLineTool/README.md

 To set up the project, simply run make all or run make install and make test.

 ## Interact with SQLite database
-A Python script designed to manage student and course data through interaction with an SQLite database, performing various SQL operations including creating tables, inserting, updating, deleting data, and executing a complex SQL query.
+A Python script designed to manage student and course data through interaction with an SQLite database, performing various SQL operations including creating tables, inserting data, and executing a complex SQL query.

 ## How to Run
 1. Ensure Python3 is installed.